bloomberg/chromium.bb/src/chrome/browser/performance_manager/graph/README.md

 # Node Lifetime

-With the exception of the system node, which is a singleton, the Graph does not own nodes.
+With the exception of the system node, which is a singleton, the GraphImpl does not own nodes.
 The user of the graph is responsible for maintaining node ownership.
-Any node that has been added to the graph, must be removed from the graph with Graph::RemoveNode before it's deleted.
+Any node that has been added to the graph, must be removed from the graph with GraphImpl::RemoveNode before it's deleted.
 All nodes must be removed from the graph before the graph is destroyed.